mlswg/mls-protocol/draft-ietf-mls-protocol.md

 DS can still mount some attacks.
 While it cannot forge messages, it can selectively delay or remove them.
-This can in some cases be observed by detecting gaps in the per-sender generation counter, though it may not always be possible to distinguish attack from message loss.
+This can in some cases be observed by detecting gaps in the per-sender generation counter, though it may not always be possible to distinguish an attack from message loss.
 In addition, the DS can permanently block messages to and from a group member.
 This will not always be detectable by other members.
-If an application uses the DS to resolve conflicts between simultaneous Commits (see {{sequencing}}), it is also possible for the DS to influence which Commit is applied, even to the point of preventing a member from ever having its Commit applied.
+If an application uses the DS to resolve conflicts between simultaneous Commits (see {{sequencing}}), it is also possible for the DS to influence which Commit is applied, even to the point of preventing a member from ever having its Commits applied.

 When put together, these abilities potentially allow a DS to collude with a compromised member to defeat PCS by suppressing the valid